GuyTevet/motion-diffusion-model/README.md

 ```
 </details>

+* Use `--diffusion_steps 50` to train the faster model with less diffusion steps.
 * Use `--device` to define GPU id.
 * Use `--arch` to choose one of the architectures reported in the paper `{trans_enc, trans_dec, gru}` (`trans_enc` is default).
 * Add `--train_platform_type {ClearmlPlatform, TensorboardPlatform}` to track results with either [ClearML](https://clear.ml/) or [Tensorboard](https://www.tensorflow.org/tensorboard).